npranto/react-redux/README.md

 # react-redux

-A guide for creating React applications with Redux state management implementation Edit Add topics
+A guide for creating React applications with Redux state management implementation